TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 - `enableOTAUpdates()`: This function enables OTA updates for the ESP32.

 - `performHomingSequence()`: This function performs the homing sequence to calibrate the turntable.

+- `printToLCD(int row, const char* message)`: Helper function for printing messages to the LCD display.

+- `clearLCD()`: Helper function for clearing the LCD display.

+The sketch also includes other helper functions and utility functions that support the main functionality of the turntable control system.

 ### Contributing